 “But what of the historians?
 The 5th century had bequeathed two major narrative styles, the linear epic style of Herodotus and the antithetical realistic style of Thucydides, which were associated with two different views of the world ― the encomiastic Herodotus world of moral achievement and cosmic law versus Thucydidean pessimism and irony….”
 Doyne Dawson, The Origins of Western Warfare: Militarism and Morality in the Ancient World, Westview Press, Boulder, Colorado, 1996, p.
 95.

 This kind of narrative is about as accurate as the one that follows.
 I’m driving my car and in absolute control.
 So I’m going to flip into carefully preplanned slots every car in a hundred-car pileup on a freeway in the fog, and thus make sure that my car and those that follow mine come out the other end without a scratch.
-Sure, buddy; it could happen!
-Yet that would be a rather simple problem, compared to running an entire country.
+Sure, buddy, it could happen!
+Yet that would be a rather simple problem compared to running an entire country.
 See the leadership section in the chapter “Identity Politics.”

 After millennia of crushed dissidence, progressive organizations have become Balkanized, which means chopped up piecemeal and rendered ineffectual.
-Many social activists have worsened their political impotence through exclusive identity politics, mutual ostracism, special interest bickering, petty private grievances and nit-picking ideological puritanism.
+Many social activists worsened their political impotence through exclusive identity politics, mutual ostracism, special interest bickering, petty private grievances and nit-picking ideological puritanism.
 As a result, much more pragmatic, disciplined and cohesive weapons elites have defeated them in detail.

 Rejecting holistic transformation, weapon dissidents have opted for endless hairsplitting, moral compromise and existential despair.
 Indifferent to genuine peace and progress that they assume are quite beyond their grasp, they’ve become conformist adherents of a “loyal opposition.”
 They are emotionally invested in token resistance against a thriving weapon state that grows stronger from their trifling resistance.
 Too bad for those who challenge their fragmented conformism!

-Recall that body builders push and pull their muscles, like taffy against resistance.
+Recall that body builders push and pull their muscles like taffy against resistance.
 In roughly the same way, weapon states grow stronger by exploiting their weapon dissidents.
 Thus, the clichéd yammering of the average weapon dissident makes his weapon state stronger, subtler and more difficult to bring down.

 After thousands of years of defeat, rejection and Balkanization (and the rare, absolutely lethal success), standard-issue weapon dissidents have become divisive, elitist, holier-than-thou, miserly, exclusive, reductive and atomistic.
 They have contented themselves with empty dramatics, ritual bonding in adversity, moralistic self-indulgence and existential despair.
 Thus have we honored our long tradition of defeat.
 Most of us would rather keep it that way indefinitely.
 We would rather not alarm ourselves by grabbing real, transformational power.
 The prospect scares me, too.
 So what?
 As if we had any other choice but successful transformation at this point in history.

-Thus – every hour on the hour – the media announce fresh weapon triumphs and additional peace tragedies.
+Thus – every hour on the hour – the media announce additional weapon triumphs and peace tragedies.
 Progressives will never master the political mainstream until they have rallied around a hyper-complex platform of inclusive, cooperative and mutualistic reforms under the control of local progressives who have become experts in these domains.
 In other words, until Learning has been maximized planet-wide.

 Like a vampire caught out in sunlight, weapon mentality cannot survive full exposure to the truth.

 As our civilization polarizes between luxuriant minorities and restless majorities, as reason and rights fade from public discourse, raw greed becomes the final arbiter of more and more new policy.
-But even this shifty greed must find a rightful place.
-Well-regulated cooperatives of plenty will welcome private enterprise – that wellspring of innovation and abundance – provided every citizen gains access to the same basic benefits in the mean time.
+But even this shifty greed must find its rightful place.
+Well-regulated cooperatives of plenty will welcome private enterprise – a wellspring of innovation and abundance – provided every citizen gains access to the same basic benefits in the mean time.